 How to qualify for a pass

-- you receive the higher rate mobility component of Disability Living Allowance
+- you receive the Higher Rate Mobility Component of Disability Living Allowance (DLA)

-- you receive Personal Independence Payment (PIP) with an award of at least eight points in either of the categories "Moving Around" or "Communicating Verbally"
+- you receive Personal Independence Payment (PIP) with an award of at least eight points in either 'moving around' or 'communicating verbally'

 - you have a Blue Badge parking permit

 If you qualify for a pass and also receive one of the following benefits, the pass you receive will allow a carer to travel with you free of charge as well:

 Applying for a pass